mcgnly/DeveloperDocumentation/Authorization/Reference.md

 The access token could then be parsed from the URL and used in the header of further API requests.
 For example:

 `Bearer KyHH0r1a2Ll.uoX-m7go74FNKSNN0Svj`

+### The *User Info* Call

+The first authorization call which you would probably want to initiate is the

+`[GET].../oauth2/user-info`

+The call returns information about the user initiating the request.
+The authentication header of the request must include the specific user access token otherwise the user information will not be returned.

 ## A Short OAuth Example